JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 [![](/wp-content/uploads/2018/12/comparison.png)](/wp-content/uploads/2018/12/comparison.png)

 This tutorial will walk you through the simple steps needed to implement Firebase JobDispatcher, as well as the customisation options available.
-A minimal example project of this tutorial’s implementation is available [as a repository](https://github.com/JakeSteam/ScheduledJobs), or as a [Gist](https://gist.github.com/JakeSteam/4d87c6472914c714214d9511db340b09).
+A minimal example project of this tutorial's implementation is available [as a repository](https://github.com/JakeSteam/ScheduledJobs), or as a [Gist](https://gist.github.com/JakeSteam/4d87c6472914c714214d9511db340b09).
 Kotlin is used, but all code is straightforward and can be converted to Java.

 ## Checking scheduled jobs

 Throughout this tutorial, the ability to check the currently scheduled tasks / jobs is extremely useful.
-As there is no GUI for this, it must be done by running the following in the “Terminal” tab of Android Studio (replacing `uk.co.jakelee.scheduledjobs` with your app’s package name):
+As there is no GUI for this, it must be done by running the following in the "Terminal" tab of Android Studio (replacing `uk.co.jakelee.scheduledjobs` with your app's package name):

 ```
 adb shell dumpsys activity service GcmService --endpoints uk.co.jakelee.scheduledjobs